gradle/gradle/subprojects/docs/src/docs/release/notes.md

         void setGroups(Set<String> groups);
     }

-#### Support for FunctionalSourceSet's
+#### Support for `FunctionalSourceSet`s

 This release facilitates adding source sets (`LanguageSourceSet`) to arbitrary locations in the model space through the use of the `language-base` plugin and `FunctionalSourceSet`'s.
 Having direct support for `FunctionalSourceSet`'s as both top level model elements and as properties of managed types allows build and plugin authors to strongly model things that use `LanguageSourceSet`'s.
-This kind of strongly typed modelling also allows build and plugin authors to access `LanguageSourceSet`'s in a controlled and consistent way using Rules.
+This kind of strongly typed modelling also allows build and plugin authors to access `LanguageSourceSet`'s in a controlled and consistent way using rules.

 Adding a top level FunctionalSourceSet is a simple as: